-Exceptional Dental Care for Patients Young and Old
+Exceptional Dental Care for Patients Young and Mature

-You can still have a family dentist.
-Did you know that?
-One dental practice that can take care of all the dental needs for everyone in your family.
-At Allen Creek Family Dentistry, our team is equally capable of treating your children to a fun and friendly cleaning and exam as well as providing services for adults and elderly patients who may need to have teeth restored or even replaced.
-Rely on a family dentist in Allen Creek to provide a complete menu of services, so you only need to make one stop to ensure everyone’s smiles.
+At Allen Creek Family Dentistry in Marysville, WA, our team is equally capable of treating your children to a fun and friendly cleaning and exam as well as providing services for adults and elderly patients who may need to have teeth restored or even replaced.
+Rely on our team to provide a complete menu of options for your entire family so you only need to make one stop to ensure the health of everyone’s smile.

-A dentist in Allen Creek looks for tooth decay.
-Each tooth is visually examined and probed, and annual digital X-rays locate decay happening below the enamel surface or between your teeth.
+Each tooth is visually examined and probed, and annual digital X-rays locate decay happening below the surface of the enamel or between your teeth.
 We will also measure the depth of gum pockets around your teeth.
 If any are deeper than four centimeters, this may mean that you have gum disease.

 Dental Services for Adults

 Just as the body ages, so do your teeth.
-They may fracture or break.
-Infection is also a possibility.
 Fortunately, Allen Creek Family Dentistry has the restorative treatments necessary to renew your smile.

-For instance, after years and years of biting and chewing pressure, a molar may begin to show signs of splitting, which could compromise the tooth’s integrity.
-In this case, the dentist may recommend a crown to completely cover and protect the tooth from further damage.
+For instance, after years of biting and pressure from chewing, a molar may begin to show signs of splitting, which could compromise the tooth’s integrity.
+In this case, the dentist may recommend a crown to cover and protect the tooth from further damage.
 A crown can also be used to rebuild a broken tooth.

-If not treated quickly enough, then a severely cracked or broken tooth can become infected as bacteria migrate deep inside the tooth.
-Then, a root canal is performed to remove the infection and preserve your tooth.
+If not treated quickly enough, then a severely cracked or broken tooth can become infected as bacteria migrate deep within it.
+Then, a root canal may need to be performed to remove the infection and preserve your tooth.